Luos-io/Documentation/src/pages/software/services_list/dxl.md

 # Dynamixel API

-The Dynamixel container allows to control Dynamixel motors.
+The Dynamixel service allows to control Dynamixel motors.

 Its type has access to all common capabilities.